A woman swimming in the river fully clothed

 How to make your donation go further

 Since ActionAid was founded in 1972, we have built relationships with thousands of supporters in the UK and globally.
 They have made all our work possible by donating to emergency responses and supporting our work around the world.
 Over a quarter of ActionAid’s global income is raised in the UK.
-Last year, just over 65% of our UK income was channelled to the international federation to support our humanitarian and development work overseas.
+In 2024, just over 57% of our UK income was channelled to the international federation to support our humanitarian and development work overseas.

 By donating to ActionAid’s Flexible fund, our supporters can help us to operate strategically and sustainably, directing funds to ActionAid’s highest priorities in the UK and around the world.